 1 which the petition is based, meet the eligibility re- 2 quirements for expungement or sealing consider- 3 ation; 4 "(2) for petitions meeting the eligibility require- 5 ments, evaluate those petitions on the merits in 6 order to make a recommendation on the advisability 7 of granting the petition; and 8 "(3) convey its recommendation, with a written 9 explanation, to the Chief Judge in each Federal Dis- 10 trict, or a designee of the Chief Judge, for consider- 11 ation.
-12 "(d) Recommendation.-In making its rec- 13 ommendation, the Review Board- 14 "(1) shall consider all the evidence and testi- 15 mony presented in the petition and any hearings 16 held on the petition; 17 "(2) may not consider any arrest or prosecution 18 that did not result in a conviction and that took 19 place prior to the conviction or arrest the petitioner 20 is seeking to expunge or seal; and 21 "(3) shall balance- 22 "(A) the public safety, the interest of pub- 23 lic knowledge, and any legitimate interest of the 24 Government in maintaining the accessibility of 25 the protected information; against and demonstrated desire to be rehabilitated.
+12 "(d) Recommendation.-In making its rec- 13 ommendation, the Review Board- 14 "(1) shall consider all the evidence and testi- 15 mony presented in the petition and any hearings 16 held on the petition; 17 "(2) may not consider any arrest or prosecution 18 that did not result in a conviction and that took 19 place prior to the conviction or arrest the petitioner 20 is seeking to expunge or seal; and 21 "(3) shall balance- 22 "(A) the public safety, the interest of pub- 23 lic knowledge, and any legitimate interest of the 24 Government in maintaining the accessibility of 25 the protected information; against

-- 1 "(B) the interest of the petitioner in hav-2 ing the petition granted, including the benefit 3 to the petition's ability to positively contribute 4 to the community, and the petitioner's conduct - 6 "(e) COURT TO CONSIDER AND DECIDE UPON PETI-7 TIONS.-The Court shall consider and decide upon each
+- "(B) the interest of the petitioner in having the petition granted, including the benefit to the petition's ability to positively contribute to the community, and the petitioner's conduct - 5 and demonstrated desire to be rehabilitated. - 7 TIONS.-The Court shall consider and decide upon each